 Select Page

 Established in December 2020, the Emerging Leadership Council’s (ELC) purpose is to ensure the voice of patients in their 20s and 30s is well-represented in Alport Syndrome Foundation’s decision making.
-The Council is also designed to develop the next set of leaders to sustain ASF into the future.
+The Council of Alport patients is also designed to develop the next set of leaders to sustain ASF into the future.
 Membership is by invitation.

 ASF Staff will work closely with ELC members to best inform the ASF Board of Directors about critical patient needs.